pulumi/docs/content/docs/using-pulumi/inspecting-infrastructure/index.md

 ### pulumi preview

 The [pulumi preview](/docs/cli/commands/pulumi_preview/) command is an important tool for understanding the changes that will be made to your infrastructure before actually applying them.
-It simulates the update, showing a detailed preview of the resources that will be created, updated, or deleted without making any actual changes to your cloud resources.
+It does a dry run of the update, showing a detailed preview of the resources that will be created, updated, or deleted without making any actual changes to your cloud resources.

 Before running this command, you will need to make a change to your Pulumi program.
 Change the name of your S3 bucket resource and then save your file.